edamame-maru/rust-quad/README.md

 ```
 cargo install --path .
 ```
-and then run the application anywhere with:
+and run the application anywhere with:
 ```
 rust-quad
 ```